Soup (Blind Melon album): Background

 Thematically, the album is much darker than Blind Melon's debut.
 "2 X 4" is about lead singer Shannon Hoon's experience at a drug detox, while the lyrics to the acoustic ballad "Walk" cryptically reference his addiction and attempts to recovery.
 "Skinned" is about murderer Ed Gein.
 "Car Seat (God's Presents)" is about Susan Smith, who killed her children by driving her car into a lake in Union, South Carolina.
 "St. Andrew's Fall" is about a suicide the band allegedly witnessed in Detroit on tour.
 When asked about "Mouthful of Cavities", Rogers Stevens said, "It's probably about the convoluted nooks and crannies of Shannon's brain."
 It featured harmonies between Hoon and Jena Kraus.
 "New Life" is about the birth of Hoon's daughter Nico Blue.
 "Wilt" is about halitosis.
 "Galaxie" uses the subject matter of Hoon's 1963 Ford Galaxie to also explore the deeper themes of his first love and break-up.
 "Lemonade" is a humorous song about a bar fight.

+Being in New Orleans played a role in the sessions, as Hoon especially got consumed by the darker side of the city's nightlife.
+"We didn't really think to ourselves, 'Hey man, New Orleans is probably the worst place for us to be,'" guitarist Christopher Thorn told Grammy.com.
+"You can party 24/7 — the bars never close.
+You can get anything you want at any f**king time.
+In the moment, it felt romantic and it felt like exactly what we should be doing."

 In a 2015 interview with the Songfacts website, Christopher Thorn explained how purchasing a variety of instruments led to the writing of certain songs on the album.
 "While writing songs for the Soup record, I was buying different instruments, and doing some songwriting experiments with them.
 I bought a banjo, so I wrote 'Skinned' just for fun.
 I never imagined Shannon would choose to write lyrics over that music.
 It was odd and really just so I could learn how to play banjo."

 In a 2013 interview with Songfacts, Brad Smith recalled, "But Shannon, I think, meant every word that he said on the Soup record, and that's why it's maybe even more critically acclaimed than our first record.
 Our first record sold many, many more units than our second record, but the second record had a lot more critical acclaim to it.
 People recognize it as the truth and pure.
 And I think that's the earmark of a great record."